DeepHorizons/awesome-house/README.md

 The account then needs to be authorized by an admin.
 Once logged in, the user can access settings in the top right.

+###### Events
+The event page lists all future events, deleted and non deleted.
+To add an event, click the 'Add Event' button and fill in the details.
+Clicking on an event will show its details.
+You can also add tasks from the specific event page.